FINTLabs/fint-flyt-kafka/README.md

 ### Autoconfigured properties
 To import these configurations, add ``@Import(FlytKafkaConfiguration.class)`` to your main application.
-* ``fint.kafka.topic.domain-context: flyt`` - Used as the second component in generated topic names
+* ``novari.kafka.topic.domain-context: flyt`` - Used as the second component in generated topic names

 ## Instance flow API